 Don’t stand out as a tourist.
 This may be the most difficult tip to follow.
 People who wear unusual clothing, or who carry cameras, stand out like a sore thumb.
 Make efforts to blend into your surroundings.
 Keep your head up and walk as if you know where you’re going and you’ll appear to be a local resident, not a target for criminals.

 Stay alert.
 Be prepared for the unexpected.
 Plan your routes in advance and keep a close eye on your surroundings.
 You may feel safer when surrounded by others but crowded places and chaotic situations also give cover to pickpockets.

-If you’re a seasoned traveller, these safety measures will probably come as second nature to you.
+If you’re a seasoned traveller, these travelling safely tips will probably come as second nature to you.
 Still, you shouldn’t drop your guard or be careless on your journeys.
 Take extra precautions and you will stay safe when you travel!

 *This is a collaborative post.
 For further information please refer to my disclosure page.

 If you enjoyed this post you can follow more of our life, opinions and antics over on Facebook, Twitter, YouTube and Instagram.
 Plus feel free to come and join in with my parenting group ‘From One Parent to Another’ on Facebook.